LinuxForHealth/docs/source/develop/secured-communications.rst

 Secured Communications
 **********************
 The following sections explain how to configure LinuxForHealth secured communications.
 Out-of-the-box, no changes are needed for secured communication.
-However, when developing for LinuxForHealth, you may encounter the common use cases below.
+However, when developing for LinuxForHealth, you may encounter these common use cases.

 Configure TLS to an External Server
 ===================================